SoftOmni/open-intellij/README.md

 - Linux/macOS: `./getPlugins.sh`
 - Windows: `getPlugins.bat`

-Open IntelliJ requires additional Android modules from separate Git repositories.
+OmniMatrioshka requires additional Android modules from separate Git repositories.
 To clone these repositories, run one of the `getPlugins` scripts located in the `<IDEA_HOME>` directory.
 Use the `--shallow` argument if the complete repository history isn't needed.
 These scripts clone their respective *master* branches.
 Make sure you are inside the `<IDEA_HOME>` directory when running those scripts, so the modules get cloned inside the `<IDEA_HOME>` directory.
 * `getPlugins.sh` for Linux or macOS.
 * `getPlugins.bat` for Windows.

-_**Note:**_ Always `git checkout` the `open-intellij` and `android` Git repositories to the same branches/tags.
+_**Note:**_ Always `git checkout` the `omni-matrioshka` and `android` Git repositories to the same branches/tags.

-## Building Open IntelliJ
+## Building OmniMatrioshka
-Version 2023.2 or newer of Open IntelliJ
+Version 2023.2 or newer of OmniMatrioshka

 ### Opening the IntelliJ IDEA Source Code in the IDE
 Using the latest IntelliJ IDEA, click '**File | Open**', select the `<IDEA_HOME>` directory.